Guide

 Less Diversity

-Mixing of Professional and Personal Relationships
+Mixing of Professional and Private

-Wrong Motivation by Rewards
+Wrong Motivation through Rewards

 Nepotism